german-boop/Readme.md/README.md

 - Documenting creative repos for Linux & Python projects
 - Open-source collaboration workflow
 - Markdown & project structuring
+- Actively improving **Python scripting, automation, and creative projects**

 ---

 > 378 contributions in the last year.
-Achievements unlocked with private contributions are visible by enabling them in Profile settings.
+Achievements unlocked with private contributions can be displayed by enabling them in Profile settings.